arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 The Nicla Sense Env features a secure, certified, and durable design that suits various applications, such as industrial automation, building automation, and prototyping.

-The Nicla Sense Env board top view is shown in the image below:
+The top view of the Nicla Sense Env board is shown in the image below:

 ![The Nicla Sense Env main components (top view)](assets/user-manual-1.png)

-The Nicla Sense Env board bottom view is shown in the image below:
+The bottom view of the Nicla Sense Env board is shown in the image below:

 ![The Nicla Sense Env main components (bottom view)](assets/user-manual-2.png)